rulewis/journey-optimizer.en/help/using/offers/offer-library/creating-collections.md

 * **Dynamic collections** are collections of offers based on tags.
 These collections are updated automatically.
 For example, if a new offer is created with the selected tag, it will automatically be added to the collection.

 * **Static collections** are collections built by manually selecting individual offers to include in the Collection.
-The collection can only be updated my manually adding more offers to it.
+The collection can only be updated by manually adding more offers to it.

 To create a collection, follow these steps: